-Employees wishing to use Council equipment, for example to work at home, as part of their personal development or for study purposes must obtain permission from their line manager and have the item logged out by the Responsible Officer as per the Inventory Guidelines.
+Employees wishing to use Council equipment, for example to work at home, as part of their personal development or for study purposes must obtain permission from their line manager and have the item logged out by the responsible officer listed in the inventory guidelines.
 Reasonable care must be taken with all such equipment.

-Whilst employees are allowed some personal use of IT equipment at their workplace e.g. access to internet and use of e-mail, this should not adversely affect their work.
-Employees should be aware that telephone, e-mail and internet usage can be monitored.
+Whilst employees are allowed some personal use of IT equipment at their workplace for example, access to internet and use of e-mail, this should not adversely affect their work or breach and Council policy.
+Employees should be aware that telephone, e-mail and internet usage is monitored.

-Employees are not allowed to use the equipment or resources of the Council in any outside work (see para 8.4)
+Employees are not allowed to use Council equipment or resources in any outside work (see section 8.4)